Pemuda-Pembuka-Langkah/pockeat-mobile/tech_doc.md

 ---

 *This documentation is actively maintained and updated.
-For the latest details, refer to the project repository and internal documentation system.*
+For the latest details, please refer to the project repository and internal documentation system.*

 * **Last Updated**: June 2025
 * **Version**: 1.0.1